Aigerim-Zh/Yelp-Project/README.md

 #### Summary of Findings

 Subsequent to submission of Segment One, we inputed our actual data into the Linear Regression model.
 Doing that, we observed that The R^2 of this model was no higher than 0.13541039205285688.
+The code for this stage of Machine Learning testing can be found [here](Regression_ML_model.ipynb).

 After inspecting the data more closely, we found that the target variable of Stars Ratings follows a discrete distribution with only 9 unique values.
 That fact alone eliminated the prospect of keeping the Linear Regression model, which requires the target variable to be continuous values.

 We moved to classification models with a categorical target variable.
 First, we classified the ratings into **four** classes: poor, average, good, and successful.
 However, we obtained better performance with **two** classes only: lower- and higher-performing restaurants.